 In a new ITV documentary, The Queen's Green Planet, the Queen took a stroll through the gardens of Buckingham Palace with Sir David Attenborough.

-Despite the light tone, the documentary had a serious environmental purpose behind it: promoting The Queen’s Commonwealth Canopy, a project launched in 2015 to preserve indigenous forests around the world and to advance sustainable forestry.
+Despite the light tone, the documentary had a serious environmental purpose behind it: promoting The Queen’s Commonwealth Canopy, a project launched in 2015 to preserve indigenous forests around the Commonwealth and to advance sustainable forestry.

 Since the project began, around 35 countries have dedicated projects to the scheme - and we'd like to make a commitment to play our part.